-If your submission has been accepted, your acceptance letter indicates the session and format (oral or poster) assigned for your presentation.
+If your submission has been accepted, the preliminary program indicates the session and format (oral or poster) assigned for your presentation.

 The only exception to the 10-minute limit for oral presentations is for the four finalists in the Rosanna Degani Young Investigator Award competition, who are each allotted 15 minutes for their talks, followed by 5 minutes for discussion.